HugoKempfer/Vim_Dotfiles/README.md

-# Vim dotfiles
+# NVim dotfiles

-This is my personnal (n)vim config, feel free to override it!
+This is my personnal neovim config, feel free to override it!
-I only update the neovim one.

 # Screenshots
 ![ C